redhym/Data-Analysis-Projects/Crime Data Analysis in New Zealand.md

 ![max month](https://user-images.githubusercontent.com/85157023/170952898-311a89ed-7e0d-4fbd-b8e8-de829df3097f.png)

-/* Let's check on which day hightest number of crimes were committed*/
+**4.Let’s check highest crimes committed on which day of the week.
+The result shows ‘Thursday’, never expected this, as I thought most crimes were committed on weekends.**

 SELECT TOP 1
 [Occurrence_Day_Of_Week], COUNT(*) as crime_count